 Ellie Mae is a leading provider of loan origination software to US residential mortgage lenders.
 When TDM first invested, Ellie Mae had a market capitalisation of approximately $600m and revenue of approximately $130m.
-Today the business has revenue of over $480m, and was purchased in March 2019 by Thoma Bravo, a leading private equity company for US$3.7b.
+By FY2018, the business has revenue of over $480m, and was purchased in March 2019 by Thoma Bravo, a leading private equity company for US$3.7b.

 At the time of TDM’s investment, Ellie Mae was out of fashion with investors as approximately 30% of its revenue base was linked to residential mortgage volumes, which were under significant pressure .
 This had created a short-term growth headwind.